pkrisz99/GANscape/README.md

 - So at the this left us with 3x203k images, with a total size of 807 Megabytes

 ## dataloading class
-- In order to make the loading in of the pictures smooth, we made an individual class for this purpose
-- DataRead class stores the needed data for the training
-- Further information about this is class is in the doc folder
+In order to make the loading in of the pictures smooth, we made an individual class for this purpose.
+The DataRead class stores the needed data for the training.
+Further information about this is class is in the doc folder

 ## Constructing the network
 - While constructing the network we relied heavily on the article: http://iizuka.cs.tsukuba.ac.jp/projects/completion/data/completion_sig2017.pdf and also on the implementation of a netwrok based on this article: https://github.com/V1NAY8/glcic